-New rules give those in England and Wales who are struggling with problem debt a two-month grace period to get their finances back under control.
-From May 2021, those struggling with serious debt can get a 60-day respite during which all interest and charges on their debt will be frozen, and they won't face enforcement action from their creditors.
+Rules give those in England and Wales who are struggling with problem debt a two-month grace period to get their finances back under control.
+Those struggling with serious debt can get a 60-day respite during which all interest and charges on their debt will be frozen, and they won't face enforcement action from their creditors.